 Cannot create the C:\Windows\System32\drivers\etc\hosts file.
 Make sure that the path and file name are correct.

-In this case, type Notepad in start search and righ-click on the Notepad result.
-Selecet Run as administrator.
+In this case, type Notepad in Start search and right-click on the Notepad result.
+Select Run as administrator.

 While you can always manually manage or edit Hosts file manually, I would like to suggest that you use a third-party freeware tool like HostsMan to do it.